 For immersive technologies to provide quality user experiences, they will use the cloud and the edge to process massive quantities of data in real time.
 The need for bigger, faster, more powerful memory is not going to go away, and it will almost certainly accelerate in the coming years.

 Micron has long been at the forefront of memory technology, and we hold that place today with our powerful, fast DRAM memory chips and our high-density NAND flash memory.
-And our 3D XPointTM memory technology — faster than NAND and higher-density than DRAM — moves large quantities of data quickly, in the cloud and on the edge.

 As technologies improve and emerge — from holograms to, perhaps someday, “beam me up” capabilities — humans will continue to expect better, faster and more realistic ways to converge and commune with one another.